Randika-Lakmal-Abeyrathna/error_monitoring_system/README.md

-# error_monitoring_system
+# Error Monitoring Application
-This is created for extract errors in log files
+This is created for extract errors in log files.
+This will work unstructured log files. sample log file structure will attach in future